BitMEX vs Deribit Review: Who should be on top?

-The average time taken to execute an order at Deribit is only a couple of milliseconds, in comparison, BitMEX takes 20 to 40 time longer during a stable market.
-The difference increases considerably when there are high volume trades being executed.
+The average time taken to execute an order at Deribit is only a couple of milliseconds.
+Thus in comparison, BitMEX takes 20 to 40 times longer during a stable market.
+The difference increases considerably when there are high-volume trades being executed.
 Test have shown that Deribit can perform an average of 1000 orders in a trading block per second.
 In contrast, BitMEX performs 500 orders per second.

-This is an amazing advancement for the space.
-Speed is one of the most important elements to a traders bottom line.
+This is an amazing advancement in the crypto space.
+Speed is one of the most important elements of a trader’s bottom line.

 Bitmex: Pump and dump allegations

-The notorious “System Overload” is an issue most of the BitMEX users might have experienced when the action starts – if you failed to set up your stop-loss before placing your actual order, it can REK you forth and back.
-On the other hand, Deribit remains quite credible and have not faced such allegations since they began operations.
-One has to consider that Deribit faces much lower amounts of traffic and the brand is less known than Bitmex – the market leader.
-Hence, it is hard to compare this point, as only the future will show how Deribit behaves to attacks once the volume and brand awareness is granted on a similar level.
+The notorious “System Overload” is an issue most of the BitMEX users might have experienced when the action starts.
+If you failed to set up your stop-loss before placing your actual order, it can REK you.
+On the other hand, Deribit remains quite credible and has not faced such allegations since they began operations.
+One has to consider that Deribit faces much lower amounts of traffic.

 Bitmex versus.
 Deribit: Liquidity

 BitMEX boasts the enviable position of being the most liquid crypto-derivatives exchange in the world today.
 Due to its high liquidity BitMEX has some of the tightest spreads and least slippage in the market.
 Currently, BitMEX executes a phenomenal number of up to 400000 BTC a day, in comparison to Deribit 10000BTC.